Dog and Cat Teeth Cleaning in Carmel

 Wouldn’t it be nice if pets could brush their OWN teeth?
 Since that’s obviously not possible, it’s up to their owners and veterinarians to maintain their oral health for them to prevent oral infections like gum disease.
 Gum disease affects more than 60% of all dogs and cats over the age of 3, and if left untreated, it can be a fatal condition.
 Yellow Dog Veterinary Clinic wants to lower the number of pets that are afflicted with gum disease.
-Our comprehensive pet dental services are designed to keep your dog’s or cat’s mouth clean and healthy for a lifetime.
+Our comprehensive dog and cat teeth cleaning services are designed to keep your pet’s mouth clean and healthy for a lifetime.
 We recommend that your companion have a wellness exam at least once a year so we can determine if a dental cleaning is needed.

 What Exactly Is Gum Disease in Pets?

 Gum disease in pets is similar to that in humans.
 It begins with tartar and plaque buildup and progresses into four stages: gingivitis, early periodontitis, moderate periodontitis, and advanced periodontitis.
 In the advanced periodontitis stage (stage IV), the oral bacteria has affected the tooth and bone.
 The bacteria also may begin to spread throughout the body via the bloodstream and can affect the heart, liver, and kidneys.
 At this stage, the damage is likely irreversible.
 Unsure if your pet has gum disease?
 Here are some of the symptoms to look for:

 - Abnormal drooling